getapid/apid/site/content/blog/golang-authenticated-endpoint.md

   // this will be the payload of our JWT token userClaims := claims{
     StandardClaims: jwt.StandardClaims{
-      // we give an expiration of 1 hour
+      // we give an expiration of 1 hour;
+      // the shorter, the more secure
       ExpiresAt: time.Now().Add(time.Hour).Unix(),
     },
     Username: username,